Lisa Aukland: Personal life

 Aukland currently lives in Baltimore, Maryland.
 She is of Norwegian-German heritage.
-In 1992, she joined the Maryland Poison Center and sat for the CSPI examine in 1993.
+In 1992, she joined the Maryland Poison Center and sat for the CSPI exam in 1993.
 Since 1995, she is certified in Specialist in Poison Information (CSPI) and is a pharmacist.

 Television appearance

 Aukland, along with four other fellow female bodybuilders, starred in a MTV Virgin Mobile ringtone commercial shot in New York City on August 8, 2006.
 In 2011, she starred in a Constellation Energy commercial.